Skip to Main Content

 Benefits of the CanNRT Fellowship

-CanNRT values the importance of training that extends beyond academic knowledge and technical skills.
-Our goal is to empower our Fellows to become leaders in both scientific research and other sectors where critical capacity is needed.
-Fellows will have access to a range of opportunities and activities, many of which will be tailored to their individual needs and interests.
+CanNRT and Brain Canada recognize that excellence in neurodevelopmental research requires training that extends beyond academic knowledge and technical expertise.
+The Fellowship is designed to empower Fellows to become leaders in both scientific research and other sectors where critical capacity is needed.

 Successful candidates will be enrolled in the program for up to three years and will benefit from capacity-building opportunities, including:

 1. Entry AwardFellows will receive an enrollment award ranging from $20,000 to $50,000 CAD, depending on their career stage.
-This one-year award can be held during any period of enrolment (up to three years), starting on September 1 or January 1.
+This one-year award can be held during the period of enrolment, starting on September 1, 2027 or January 1, 2028.

 Applicants who hold competitive federal or provincial fellowships are encouraged to apply but must decline the enrollment award if the external award period overlaps with the three-year term of this program.